School immersion in Newfoundland | 12-18 years old | 1 semester to 1 academic year

 A full programme of activities and excursions will be organised for foreign students, allowing everyone to discover the region and to meet the other international participants in a friendly environment.

 Young Canadians study a minimum of 12 years (Primary School + Secondary School).
 This programme offers international students to attend a local public high school (High School).
 Junior High includes the first 3 years of high school (grades 7-9), High School takes the last three years of secondary education: grades 10 to 12.
-The school year is divided into two semesters.
-As an international student you can integrate a class for a semester or a full academic year.
-In many Canadian schools, the choice of subjects is wide.
-This is a unique opportunity to discover new materials or improve a chosen field.
-Some courses are offered for one semester only, therefore students have the opportunity to change the subject in the middle of the year.

 You can also choose subjects regarding sports, culture or social subjects.
 The school offers a unique chance to blossom in subjects and activities that are unknown.
 But this will also be the perfect opportunity to integrate into Canadian life and get to know people your age.